Verbalman/the-utils/README.md

 ### theUtilScrubbingData

-Overloaded helper to immutably “scrub” a value in different data structures.
+Helper to immutably “scrub” a value in different data structures.

 Signatures